CyVerse-learning-materials/foss-2020/before/main.rst

 **Before you arrive**
 ==========

-FOSS will take place in Tucson AZ at the University of Arizona `Bioscience Research Lab <https://bsrl.arizona.edu/welcome>`_.
+FOSS 2020 will take place in Tucson AZ at the University of Arizona `Health Sciences Innovation Building <https://opa.uahs.arizona.edu/sites/opa.uahs.arizona.edu/files/hsib_tour_brochure.pdf>`_.

-This is a restricted entry building.
 Please assemble in the lobby of the building, near the elevators, at 8:45 on the first morning.

 The workshop will be run under a `Code of Conduct <../getting_started/code_of_conduct.html>`_.
 Please respect it and be excellent to each other!